rdvnnl/kotlin-web-site/docs/topics/properties.md

 ## Late-initialized properties and variables

-Normally, properties declared as having a non-nullable type must be initialized in the constructor.
+Normally, properties must be initialized in the constructor.
 However, it's often the case that doing so isn't convenient.
 For example, properties can be initialized through dependency injection, or in the setup method of a unit test.
 In these cases, you can't supply a non-nullable initializer in the constructor, but you still want to avoid null checks when referencing the property inside the body of a class.